dotnet/AspNetDocs/aspnet/mvc/overview/getting-started/introduction/adding-a-new-field.md

 Build the application (Ctrl+Shift+B).

-Because you've added a new field to the `Movie` class, you also need to update the binding *white list* so this new property will be included.
+Because you've added a new field to the `Movie` class, you also need to update the binding *allowlist* so this new property will be included.
 Update the `bind` attribute for `Create` and `Edit` action methods to include the `Rating` property:

 [!code-csharp[Main](adding-a-new-field/samples/sample7.cs?highlight=1)]